Customize PDF Form Fields with Java: Interactive Form Annotations Guide

 Prerequisites: What You Need Before We Start

-• Java Development Kit (JDK): Version 8 or higher (most developers are on JDK 11+ these days)
+• Java Development Kit (JDK) 8 or higher (JDK 11+ is recommended)

-• Maven or Gradle: For dependency management (we’ll use Maven in our examples)
+• Maven or Gradle for dependency management (examples use Maven)

 Setting Up GroupDocs.Annotation for Java (The Right Way)